-- Students in Year 7 9 are expected to wear the Junior Secondary shirt and shorts. - Students in Years 10 12 are expected to wear the Senior Secondary shirt and shorts. - All students will be expected to wear fully enclosed laced up shoes with white socks.
+- Students in Year 7 9 are expected to wear the Junior Secondary shirt and shorts. - Students in Years 10 12 are expected to wear the Senior Secondary shirt and shorts. - All students are expected to wear fully enclosed lace-up shoes with white socks.

-Uniform shirts and shorts can be purchased from Michael's Menswear.
+Ayr State High School uniform shirts and shorts can be purchased from Michael's Menswear, Queen Street, Ayr.